inspirehep/iugw2015/README.md

 ### Adding a new submission (Deposit)
 --------------------------------

+First we are going to have a look at a real world example present in https://qa.inspirehep.net/submit/literature/create

+This submission allows users to suggest articles to be added into INSPIRE.

+And now we will have a look at a minimal deposition and add it to our site.
 The code for this demo can be found in:

 https://github.com/inspirehep/inspire-next/tree/iugw2015-deposit-demo